jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 }

 const { date, title, properties } = Astro.props;
+---
 ```

 Notice we are using a `getFinalUrlSegment` to get only the last segment of the path.

 This is because Astro is already aware of the `/blog/` segment due to the `blog` directory informing the routing.

+You can now browse to [http://localhost:4321/blog](http://localhost:4321/blog) to see the content coming from Umbraco via an Astro Content Collection and generated TypeScript services.